odota/core/README.md

   * Mean item build times
   * Skill accuracy
   * Laning
-  * Ward Map
+  * Ward maps
-  * Word Clouds (text said and read in all chat)
+  * Word clouds (text said and read in all chat)
 * Pro Games: See the latest professional matches (automatically parsed)
 * Live matches: (Under construction)
 * Comparison Tool: Compare players to each other and compute a percentile against all YASP users
-* Rating Tracking: Keep track of their MMR by adding a Steam account as a friend
+* Rating Tracker: Keep track of MMR by adding a Steam account as a friend
-* Visualizations: Data is rendered into timeseries graphs, bar charts, histograms, heatmaps, and more.
-* Modular: YASP is built with a microservice architecture that can used for other projects individually
+* Modular: YASP is built with a microservice architecture, with pieces that can be reused in other projects
-* Scalable: Designed and tested to scale to thousands of users.
+* Scalable: Designed to scale to thousands of users.
-* Free: YASP has no features behind paywalls.
-All features are available for free to users.
+* Free: YASP puts no features behind paywalls.
+All data is available for free to users.
 * Open Source: YASP encourages contributions from the Dota 2 developer community.

 Tech